CCDG/Pipeline-Standardization/PipelineStandard.md

     * Mills_and_1000G_gold_standard.indels.hg38.vcf.gz
     * Homo_sapiens_assembly38.known_indels.vcf.gz
 * The recalibration table may optionally be generated using only the autosomes (chr1-chr22)
-* Downsampling of the reads is allowed (but optional) to generate the recalibration table
+* Downsampling of the reads is optional
 * per-base alignment qualities (BAQ) algorithm is optional

 Command line: